 1975 Hetchins Spyder

 This is my latest project.
 A single owner 1975 Hetchins Spyder.
 Originally equipped with mostly 1st year release Dura Ace and a bit of Campagnolo.
-Over the years the paint has faded, the chrome is a bit rough, and parts just don’t look great.
+Over the years the paint has faded and the chrome is a bit rough.
 NOTE: the DA parts are for sale, make me a fair offer and they are yours.

 This bike is a bit too small for me so it will eventually be available for sale.